Enfey/IBM-AI-For-New-Students/README.md

 8. ***Other Pages***: Other pages like Contact Us, Announcement, About, Resources were added to provide a better user experience, also benefitting our future updating.

+9. ***Translation***: We provide different language translation for the chatbot using the OpenAI API.

 ## **Key Topics**